 React Function Component Example

 That’s already the essential React Function Component Syntax.
-The definition of the component happens with just a JavaScript Function which has to return JSX — React syntax for defining a mix of HTML and JavaScript whereas the JavaScript is used with curly braces within the HTML.
+The definition of the component happens with just a JavaScript Function which has to return JSX — React syntax for defining a mix of HTML and JavaScript whereas JavaScript is used with curly braces within the HTML.
 In our case, we render a variable called a greeting, which is defined in the component’s function body and is returned as an HTML headline in JSX.

 React Function Component: Props